 Four.
 A sincere love for people.
 All kinds of people.

 “Do you love me?
 Feed my sheep.”
 (John 21:15ff).

 A pastor is a shepherd of the Lord’s people.
 His devotion to the people stems from his love for the Lord Himself.
 The pastor who only tolerates God’s people and resents their interruptions into his schedule will either leave the ministry or will see his effectiveness dwindling.
 Paul told the Ephesian elders, “Shepherd the church of God which He purchased with His own blood” (Acts 20:28).

 And let him love everyone.
-Our Lord said even the world’s people will love those who love them, will give to those who return the favor, and will do good to those who are kind to them.
+Our Lord said even the lost souls of the world will love people who love them, will give to those who return the favor, and do good to those who are kind to them.
 But God’s people are to live by a higher standard and love the unlovely, give to the undeserving, and bless those who are ugly and harsh to them (see Luke 6:27-35).
 Pastors will have constant opportunities to show how this is done.
 Let us pray they will be role models.

 Five.
 A great relationship with his spouse.

 “Husband, love your wife even as Christ loved the church….”
 (Ephesians 5:25).
 Peter told his audience that husbands and wives “are heirs together of the grace of life” (I Peter 3:7).
-As a husband/pastor of more than half a century, when my wife and I were close, I always felt closer to the Lord.
+Personally, when my wife and I are close, I feel closer to the Lord.

 Husbands must take the initiative in protecting quality time with his wife and children.
 He should enlist the aid of the office and ministry staff in this endeavor, which will always be under attack.
 The congregation should pray for the pastor’s marriage and be supportive of reasonable requests to further strengthen this vital relationship.